Fredf10/starfish_networkReduction_tmp/tasks.md

 * Gravity

 # List of ideas
+* parameters may depend on "external" variables
+* Implement generic component framework
+* rename vascularPolynomialChaos to vascularUQSA
 * update path manipulations to use `os.path`
 * Make sure logging can be "quiet"
 * Replace printouts with logging